ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 by copying them to our project root directory:

 ```
-[~/.../github-actions-learning$ cp node_modules/\@ULL-ESIT-PL-1920/lexer-generator/test.js .
+$ cp node_modules/\@ULL-ESIT-PL-1920/lexer-generator/test.js .
 ```

-Of course, this file `test.js` loads the module using  a *psth thst is relative*:
+Of course, this file `test.js` loads the module using  a *path that is relative*:

 ```
 [~/.../github-actions-learning/test-lexer-generator(master)]$ head -n 7 test.js | cat -n